TimoBolkart/MultilinearWaveletModel/README.md

 ### Acknowledgement

-This work has been partially funded by the Saarland University, Cluster of Excellence MMCI
+This work has been partially funded by the Saarland University, Cluster of Excellence MMCI.